 News Flash June 6, 2019.
 At today’s Caltrain Board meeting, the board unanimously approved a faulty bike-car layout for electric trains.
 And Caltrain broke its promise for more bike capacity on electric trains.
 Tell the board what you think about their bad decision.
 For talking points, click here.

 Caltrain will electrify its line in 2022.
-The proposed electric trains have less bike capacity than trains today, and bike cars have no fixed seats within view of bikes.
-Today’s trains have 77 bike spaces per train on average, but Caltrain proposes only 72 bike spaces per electric train.
+Electric trains will have less bike capacity than trains today (72 bike spaces versus 77 on average today), and bike cars will have no fixed seats within view of bikes.

 - 84 bike spaces per seven-car electric train or 96 bike spaces per eight-car electric train